ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 {: pre}
 {: http}

 The `Content-MD5` header needs to be the binary representation of a base64-encoded MD5 hash.
-Note that the quotes handle multi-line input (as in this XML example).
+Note that the quotes encapsulate multi-line input (as in this XML example).
 {: http}

 ```